Grasp the bar with a wider-than-shoulder-width pronated (overhand) grip.

 Exhale as you pull your body up until your chin rises above the bar.

-Hold for a count of two.
+Hold for a count of two and squeeze your back muscles.

 Comments and tips